maudeve-it/VL53L1X-STM32/interfacing_the_ULD_API_driver/README.md

 - download from ST website the ULD driver for VL53L1X and
   -  from the  API/core folder of the downloaded package copy <b>VL53L1X_api.c</b> into the project source folder
   -  from the  API/core folder of the downloaded package copy <b>VL53L1X_api.h</b> into the project header folder
--	copy from this repository file "vl53l1_platform.h" and put it in the headers folder<br>
+-	copy from this repository the file "vl53l1_platform.h" and put it in the headers folder<br>
--	copy from this repository file "vl53l1_platform.c" and put it in the headers folder<br>
+-	copy from this repository the file "vl53l1_platform.c" and put it in the headers folder<br>
 - edit main.h file adding the libraries include, this way:
 <br>